-An individual who: 1) Is homeless and lives in a place not meant for human habitation, a safe haven, or in an emergency shelter; 2) Has been homeless and living or residing in a place not meant for human habitation, a safe haven, or in an emergency shelter continuously for at least one year or on at least four separate occasions in the last 3 years; and 3) Can be diagnosed with one or more of the following conditions: substance use disorder, serious mental illness, developmental disability (as defined in
+• An individual who: 1) Is homeless and lives in a place not meant for human habitation, a safe haven, or in an emergency shelter; 2) Has been homeless and living or residing in a place not meant for human habitation, a safe haven, or in an emergency shelter continuously for at least one year or on at least four separate occasions in the last 3 years; and 3) Can be diagnosed with one or more of the following conditions: substance use disorder, serious mental illness, developmental disability (as defined in

-- section 1O2 of the Developmental Disabilities Assistance Bill of Rights Act of 2OOO (42 U.S.C.
-15OO2)), post-traumatic stress disorder, cognitive impairments resulting from brain injury, or chronic physical illness or disability; - An individual who has been residing in an institutional care facility, including a jail, substance abuse or mental health treatment facility, hospital, or other similar facility, for fewer than 90 days and met all of the criteria for a chronically homeless individual, before entering that facility; or - A family with an adult head of household (or if there is no adult in the family, a minor head of household) who meets all of the criteria [as described in Section I.D.2.(a) of this Notice, including a family whose composition has fluctuated while the head of household has been homeless].
+- section 102 of the Developmental Disabilities Assistance Bill of Rights Act of 2000 (42 U.S.C.
+15002)), post-traumatic stress disorder, cognitive impairments resulting from brain injury, or chronic physical illness or disability; - An individual who has been residing in an institutional care facility, including a jail, substance abuse or mental health treatment facility, hospital, or other similar facility, for fewer than 90 days and met all of the criteria for a chronically homeless individual, before entering that facility; or - A family with an adult head of household (or if there is no adult in the family, a minor head of household) who meets all of the criteria [as described in Section I.D.2.(a) of this Notice, including a family whose composition has fluctuated while the head of household has been homeless].

 Coordinated Entry: The Coordinated Assessment and Housing Placement System (CAHP), required by HUD per the Homeless Emergency Assistance and Rapid Transition to Housing (HEARTH) Act, that will be implemented by DHS as the designated homelessness planner for the District.
 The system is a client-centered process that streamlines access to the most appropriate housing intervention for each individual or family experiencing homelessness.
-Within a CAHP system, clients are prioritized for housing through a process that is data-driven and real time.
+Within a CAHP system, clients are prioritized for housing through a process that is datadriven and real time.
+Residents for PSH units will be referred by CAHP and solely screened through the DCHA/LRSP voucher application process.